 Data Mapper Editor

-For end-to-end usage, including how to create a data mapper, work with arrays and nested records, and apply transformations, see Data mapper.
+For end-to-end usage, including how to create a data mapper, work with arrays and nested records, and apply transformations, see Data Mapper.

 Open the editor

-To create a new data mapper before opening the editor, see Data mapper.
+To create a new data mapper before opening the editor, see Data Mapper.

 Header